andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 27.11

+- started watching how to write a great research paper by SPJ
+- started working on an outline for the memory-reclaim paper

+# 26.11

+- keep going through the codebase, maybe `GlobalDef` wasn't the right choice?

 # 25.11

 - Added a tag that tracks if a definition is unique or not.